joaoribeiroLink/GOG-Galaxy-Export-Script/README_WebGameManager.md

 - Automatic counter of remaining unplayed games
 - Beautiful game imagery and metadata display

+### ⭐ **Favorites Management**
+- Mark your favorite games with a single click
+- Dedicated favorites page with filtering and sorting
+- View favorite games alongside played/unplayed status
+- Remove games from favorites easily
+- Track when games were added to favorites

 ### 🔍 **Smart Search**
 - Search across titles, genres, platforms, and developers
 - Real-time results with played/unplayed status indicators
-- Mark games as played from search results
+- Mark games as played or add to favorites from search results
 - Responsive card-based layout

 ### 📊 **Detailed Statistics**
 - Comprehensive collection analytics
 - Genre and platform distribution charts
 - Completion analysis with progress tracking
+- Favorites tracking and statistics
 - Achievement-style progress indicators
 - System information and sync status